tanin47/lilit-browser-extension/README.md

 Security
 ---------

-Please see `src/main/resources/manifest_prod.json` for the permissions we ask.
+Please see `dist/lilit-browser-extension/manifest.json` for the permissions we ask.

 Develop
 --------

 1. Run `npm install`
-2. Run `sbt ~buildDev`.
+2. Run `sbt ~buildLocal`.
 Any change is re-compiled immediately.

 Release